Ibn al-Nafis: Legacy

-Ibn al-Nafis mastery of medical sciences, his prolific writings, and also his image as a devout religious scholar left a positive impression on later Muslim biographers and historians, even among conservative ones like al-Dhahabi.
+Ibn al-Nafis’ mastery of medical sciences, his prolific writings, and also his image as a devout religious scholar left a positive impression on later Muslim biographers and historians, even among conservative ones like al-Dhahabi.
 He had been described as the greatest physician of his time, with some even referring to him as "the second Ibn Sina".

 Years before Ibn al-Nafis was born, Galenic physiology and anatomy dominated the Arabic medical tradition from the time of Hunayn ibn Ishaq (AD 809–873).
 Medical authorities at the time seldom challenged the underlying principles of this system.
 What set Al-Nafis apart as a physician was his boldness in challenging Galen's work.
 In studying yet criticizing the Galenic system, he formed his own medical hypotheses.

 Ibn al-Nafis importance in the history of medicine was not fully recognized in the western circles until quite recently.
 The majority of his works remained unknown in the west until their re-discovery at the beginning of the 20th century.
 Since then, a new evaluation of his work has been carried out, with a specific appreciation being given to his physiological observations which were ahead of their time.

 For science historians, Ibn al-Nafis is sometimes regarded as "the greatest physiologist of the Middle Ages".
 George Sarton, in his "Introduction to the History of Science", written about the time Ibn al-Nafis's theory had just been discovered, said:

-If the authenticity of Ibn al-Nafis' theory is confirmed his importance will increase enormously; for he must then be considered one of the main forerunners of William Harvey and the greatest physiologist of the Middle Ages.
+If the authenticity of Ibn al-Nafis' theory is confirmed his importance will increase enormously; for he must then be considered one of the main forerunners of William Harvey and the greatest physiologist of the Middle Ages.In 2023, Egyptian publishing house "Dar Al-Sherouk" published "The Papermaker" or (in Arabic: الوراق), a novel by Egyptian writer Youssef Zidane, the novel tell the real story of Ibn a-Nafis life, following The Crusades campaign against Damietta and northern Egypt, the Mongol invasion and the fall of Baghdad at the hands of Hulagu, the power struggles between the last generation of Ayyubids and the first generation of Mamluk rulers, the fierce clashes between Qutuz, Baybars and Qalawun... and "Al-Ala Ibn al-Nafis" between all that, who was close to all of that, as he was the personal physician of al-Zahir Baybars, and the chief physician of Egypt and the Levant.
+Zidane's novel was received well among Egyptian and Arabic readers, as Zidane reintroduced Ibn al-Nafis as a human and an important historical figure.
+The novel got translated into Persian by Seyyed Hamidreza Mohajerani.
+As of 2025, there's no English translation.